gooker/zguide/chapter4_cn.md

 }

 //  .split Titanic close task
-//  The {{titanic.close}} task removes any waiting replies for the request
+//  The `titanic.close` task removes any waiting replies for the request
 //  (specified by UUID).
 It's idempotent, so it is safe to call more than
 //  once in a row: